arpytanshu/ts-tok/README.md

         This means that when the value V4 appeared in context window, it was assigned a token b4.
         And when it appeared in target window, it was assigned a token b8. b4 and b8 may or may not be same, depending on the stationarity of the series.

 ```
-This special target tokenization is done in the collate function provided in tstok.data.collate_fn
+Targe Tokenization is implemented in tstok.data.CustomDataset

 #### Prediction De-Tokenization
 The predictions need to be de-tokenized to get the actual time-series value.
-It's done by first mapping the predicted toke id to a bin, and then denormalizing the bin value using parameters of the input series.
+It's done by first mapping the predicted token id to a bin, and then denormalizing the bin value using parameters of the input series.

-This is how a series is tokenized for training, and inference.
+This is how a series is tokenized for inference, and how the prediction is de-tokenized.
 ```
 series = np.random.rand(101)

 input = series[:-1]
 target = series[1:] # shifted by 1

-# encode method also returns params, which are used:
-#    1. to encode the target, when making training samples.
-#    2. to decode the predictions during inference.
 input_ids, p = tokenizer.encode(input)

 target_ids = tokenizer.encode(enc, p)